Ishan2077/Ishan2077/README.md

 - 👋 Hi, I’m @Ishan2077
+- ⭐ Finalist of various National-level Hackathons!
-- 👀 I’m interested in Video Game Development and Software Development as well.
+- 👀 I’m interested in Video Game Development and Full-Stack Development.
-- 🌱 I’m currently learning C, C++, Java, Python, HTML, CSS etc.
+- 🌱 I’m currently learning/implementing/re-visiting C, C++, Java, Python, HTML, CSS etc.
 - 💞️ I’m looking to collaborate on various projects that are innovative and will showcase something truly spectacular.
 - 📫 You can reach out to me on Twitter: @ishan_2077 , LinkedIn: https://www.linkedin.com/in/ishansharma2077/ and Instagram: @ishan._sharma1